-- 7.1 Subject to this clause, an employee (other than a casual employee) will be paid a one-off payment of \$600 as soon as practicable after approval by the Commission. - 7.2 The one-off payment will: - 7.2.1 Be adjusted on a pro rata basis for part time employees and for contract employees (based on the proportion of the contract period against 12 months and pro rata if part time) and the point in time to be used for determining a pro rata amount will be the date of application to the Commission; and - 7.2.2 Not count for any other purpose whatsoever despite any other term of this Enterprise Agreement, or any applicable award, unregistered agreement, contract of employment, formal or informal local or agency practice, or otherwise; nor will it operate as a precedent for any future or other agreement. - 7.3 A part time employee and/or contract employee who is employed in more than one capacity or agency may receive more than one pro rata payment provided that in no circumstances whatsoever will any part time and/or contract employee be entitled to be paid in aggregate more than a total of \$600. - 7.4 This clause will only apply to employees who are employed both as at the date an application is made and the date of approval by the Commission of this Enterprise Agreement; and will cease to have any further effect in relation to an employee following payment pursuant to this clause.
+- 7.1 Subject to this clause, an employee (other than a casual employee) will be paid a "one-off payment" of \$1,000- as soon as practicable after approval by the Commission. - 7.2 The one-off payment will: - 7.2.1 Be adjusted on a pro rata basis for part time employees and for contract employees (based on the proportion of the contract period against 12 months and pro rata if part time) and the point in time to be used for determining a pro rata amount will be the date of approval by the Commission of this Enterprise Agreement; and - 7.2.2 Not count for any other purpose whatsoever despite any other term of this Enterprise Agreement, or any applicable award, unregistered agreement, contract of employment, formal or informal local or agency practice, or otherwise; nor will it operate as a precedent for any future or other agreement. - 7.3 A part time employee and/or contract employee who is employed in more than one capacity or agency may receive more than one pro rata payment provided that in no circumstances whatsoever will any part time and/or contract employee be entitled to be paid in aggregate more than a total of \$1,000-. - 7.4 This clause will only apply to an employee who is both bound by this Enterprise Agreement and employed as at the date of approval by the Commission of this Enterprise Agreement; and will cease to have any further effect in relation to an employee following payment pursuant to this clause. - Note: The detail about methodology and eligibility applicable to this "one-off payment" is included in the 'Fact Sheet: One-off Payment' as per the 'Agreement Explained'.